Vincentx15/binding-project/Conv3D/README.md

 The software requirements and version are stated in requirements.txt

+##Setup
+Mostly data to retrieve.
+It should be available for download or contact the authors.
+The data must be saved in pockets/unique_pockets (resp unique_pockets_hard) and the ligand file should be saved in ligands/whole_dict_embed_128.p Then the environment should be created either as a conda environment or running the setup script.
+Then the main.py can be run with a few options

 ## Data
 Mostly the dataset loader.
 The data is produced as u8 to get the most compressed representation, so it needs to be cast to floats.